psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 #### No Tanking

-Another structural difference that makes the Premier League, and really _all_ of the international soccer leagues more emotionally compelling is that because of _relegation_ teams cannot tank.
+In almost all of the international soccer leagues _relegation_ means that teams cannot tank.
 Let us review.

 In American sports, because they are _communist_, when you do _badly_ and come in _last_ in the league, the league tries to help you out by giving you the best shot at new